argoproj/argo-rollouts/docs/features/traffic-management/smi.md

   service: root-svc
   backends:
   - service: stable-svc
-    weight: 5
+    weight: 95
   - service: canary-svc
-    weight: 95
+    weight: 5
 ```

 As a Rollout progresses through all its steps, the controller updates the TrafficSplit's backend weights to reflect the current weight of the Rollout.
-When the Rollout has successfully finished executing all the steps, the controller modifies the TrafficSplit to send 100% of traffic to the stable Service.
+When the Rollout has successfully finished executing all the steps, the controller modifies the stable Service's selector to point at the desired ReplicaSet and TrafficSplit's weight to send 100% of traffic to the stable Service.

 !!! note
     The controller defaults to using the `v1alpha1` version of the TrafficSplit.
 The Argo Rollouts operator can change the api version used by specifying a `--traffic-split-api-version` flag in the controller args.